 He received additional insights through working with artists such as Steven Isserlis, Wen-Sinn Yang, Sergio Azzolini, Antoine Tamestit, Wolfgang Boettcher, Viviane Hagner, Norman Fischer, Antje Weithaas, Eberhardt Feltz, Heime Müller, and the members of the Quarteto Casals.

 A special interest for him lies in performing arrangements and transcriptions of pieces from other instrument’s literatures to the cello.
 Examples are his own arrangement of the Chaconne from the second violin Partita by Johann Sebastian Bach, Introduction and Rondo Capriccioso by Camille Saint-Saëns, Scherzo-Tarentelle by Henryk Wieniawsky, as well as numerous transcriptions for different cello ensemble constellations.

-Timothy Hopkins holds a scholarship of Villa Musica and from 2018 to 2020 he was a scholarship holder of the Kammerakademie Potsdam.
-He is also supported by Yehudi Menuhin „Live Music Now“ Leipzig e.V.
+Timothy Hopkins was a scholarship holder of Villa Musica and of the Kammerakademie Potsdam.
+He was also supported by the Deutschlandstipendium and Yehudi Menuhin „Live Music Now“ Leipzig e.V.
 Winning the competition of the SINFONIMA-foundation entitled him to play a cello by Nicolas Vuillaume from 1860 for a period of two years.